camunda/camunda-docs/docs/components/modeler/desktop-modeler/element-templates/defining-templates.md

 }
 ```

 Compatibility is only validated if the platform version is provided by both the template and the modeler.
-In the example below, the template is compatible with specific versions of both the Desktop and Web modelers, but it requires Camunda version 8.6 or higher for both:
+In the example below, the template is compatible with specific versions of both Desktop and Web Modeler, but it requires Camunda version 8.6 or higher for both:

 ```json
 "engines": {